The Narmadeshwar Shivling: Naturally Devine

 BLACK NARMADESHWAR SHIVLING

-A “Black Narmadeshwar Shivling” refers to a specific type of sacred Shivling (a symbolic representation of Lord Shiva) that is naturally found in the Narmada River in Central India and has a predominantly black color.
+A “Black Narmadeshwar Shivling” refers to a specific type of sacred Shivling that is naturally found in the Narmada River in Central India and predominantly features a black color.

 Natural Color: The black color of these Shivlings is entirely natural and not artificially colored.